thakadu/mltools/README.txt

 the types of the data columns and will be used to generate the @attribute lines of the arff file.
 No type checking is done, it is up to the user to ensure correct types.
-Valid types are string and numeric.
+Valid types are string, numeric and nominal.
+If a column type is specified as nominal, the script will automatically collect the values it can take and output them in the header.

 Example Usage: